-- 1 (1) Upon request by a member state, the commission 2 shall attempt to resolve disputes related to this compact that 3 arise among member states and between member and non-member 4 states. - (2) The commission shall adopt a rule providing for both mediation and binding dispute resolution for disputes as appropriate. - (b) Enforcement.

-- (1) The commission, in the reasonable exercise of its discretion, shall enforce the provisions and rules of this compact. - (2) By majority vote, the commission may initiate legal action in a federal district court in Alabama or the federal district court where the commission has its principal offices against a member state in default to enforce compliance with this compact and its adopted rules and bylaws.
+- (1) Upon request by a member state, the commission shall attempt to resolve disputes related to this compact that arise among member states and between member and non-member states. - (2) The commission shall adopt a rule providing for both mediation and binding dispute resolution for disputes as appropriate. - (b) Enforcement. - (1) The commission, in the reasonable exercise of its discretion, shall enforce the provisions and rules of this compact. - (2) By majority vote, the commission may initiate legal action in the United States District Court for the District of Columbia or the federal district court where the commission has its principal offices against a member state in default to enforce compliance with this compact and its adopted rules and bylaws.
 The relief sought may include both injunctive relief and damages.
-In the event judicial enforcement is necessary, the prevailing member shall be awarded all costs of litigation, including reasonable attorney's fees. - (3) The remedies described in this subsection shall not be the exclusive remedies of the commission.
-The commission may pursue any other remedies available under federal or state law.
+In the event judicial enforcement is necessary, the prevailing member shall be

+1 awarded all costs of litigation, including reasonable 2 attorney's fees.
-Section 12.
-DATE OF IMPLEMENTATION OF THE INTERSTATE COMMISSION FOR AUDIOLOGY AND SPEECH-LANGUAGE PATHOLOGY PRACTICE AND ASSOCIATED RULES, WITHDRAWAL, AND AMENDMENT

-(a) This compact shall come into effect on the date on which the compact statute is enacted into law in the 10th member state.
+- (3) The remedies described in this subsection are not the exclusive remedies of the commission.
+The commission may pursue any other remedies available under federal or state law. - Section 12.
+DATE OF IMPLEMENTATION OF THE INTERSTATE COMMISSION FOR AUDIOLOGY AND SPEECH-LANGUAGE PATHOLOGY PRACTICE AND ASSOCIATED RULES, WITHDRAWAL, AND AMENDMENT - (a) This compact takes effect on the date on which the compact statute is enacted into law in the 10th member state.
 The provisions, which become effective at that time, shall be limited to the powers granted to the commission relating to assembly and the adoption of rules.
-Thereafter, the commission shall meet and exercise rulemaking powers necessary to the implementation and administration of this compact.

-- (b) Any state that joins this compact subsequent to the commission's initial adoption of the rules shall be subject to the rules as they exist on the date on which this compact becomes law in that state.
-Any rule that has been previously adopted by the commission shall have the full force and effect of law on the day this compact becomes law in that state. - (c) Any member state may withdraw from this compact by enacting a statute repealing the same. - (1) A member state's withdrawal shall not take effect until six months after enactment of the repealing statute. - (2) Withdrawal shall not affect the continuing requirement of the withdrawing state's audiology or speech-language pathology licensing board to comply with the investigative and adverse action reporting requirements of this act prior to the effective date of withdrawal. - (d) Nothing contained in this compact shall be construed to invalidate or prevent any audiology or
+Thereafter, the commission shall meet and exercise rulemaking powers necessary to the implementation and administration of this compact. - (b) Any state that joins this compact subsequent to the commission's initial adoption of the rules is subject to the rules as they exist on the date on which this compact becomes law in that state.
+Any rule that has been previously adopted by the commission has the full force and effect of law on the day this compact becomes law in that state. - (c) Any member state may withdraw from this compact by enacting a statute repealing participation in this compact.

+1 (1) A member state's withdrawal shall not take 2 effect until six months after enactment of the repealing 3 statute.
-- speech-language pathology licensure agreement or other cooperative arrangement between a member state and a non-member state that does not conflict with the provisions of this compact. - 5 (e) (1) This compact may be amended by the member 6 states.

-(2) No amendment to this compact shall become effective and binding upon any member state until it is enacted into the laws of all member states.
+- (2) Withdrawal shall not affect the continuing requirement of the withdrawing state's audiology or speech-language pathology licensing board to comply with the investigative and adverse action reporting requirements of this act prior to the effective date of withdrawal. - (d) Nothing contained in this compact shall be construed to invalidate or prevent any audiology or speech-language pathology licensure agreement or other cooperative arrangement between a member state and a non-member state that does not conflict with the provisions of this compact. - (e) This compact may be amended by the member states.
+No amendment to this compact shall become effective and binding upon any member state until it is enacted into the laws of all member states.